Stephen Harper

-In the 2015 federal election, the Conservative Party lost power to the Liberal Party led by Justin Trudeau.
-Harper officially stepped down as party leader on October 19, 2015, and Rona Ambrose was subsequently chosen as interim leader on November 5, 2015.
-After 2015, Harper slowly began to step away from Canadian politics and took on a number of international business and leadership roles, founding a global consulting firm, appearing in US and British media, and being elected leader of the International Democrat Union.
+In the 2015 federal election, the Conservative Party was defeated by the Liberal Party led by Justin Trudeau.
+Harper officially stepped down as party leader in October 2015, and resigned his seat in August 2016.
+Since then, he has taken on a number of international business and leadership roles, including founding a global consulting firm, appearing in U.S. and British media, and being elected as chairman of the International Democracy Union, an international alliance of centre-right to right-wing political parties.
+Harper ranks average to above-average in rankings of prime ministers of Canada.

 Early life and education

-Harper was born and raised in Leaside, a neighbourhood of Toronto, Ontario, the first of three sons of Margaret (née Johnston) and Joseph Harris Harper, an accountant at Imperial Oil.
-The Harper family traces its ancestry back to Yorkshire, England, with Christopher Harper having emigrated to Nova Scotia in 1784, where he later served as justice of the peace in the area that is now New Brunswick.
+Harper was born and raised in the Town of Leaside, now a neighbourhood of Toronto, Ontario, the first of three sons of Margaret (née Johnston) and Joseph Harris Harper, an accountant at Imperial Oil.
+The Harper family traces its ancestral roots back to Sledmere, a village in Yorkshire, England, with Harper's 4th great-grandfather Christopher having emigrated to Nova Scotia in 1774, where he later served as justice of the peace in the area that is now New Brunswick.

-Harper attended Northlea Public School and, later, John G. Althouse Middle School and Richview Collegiate Institute, both in Etobicoke, Toronto.
+Harper attended Northlea Public School in Leaside and, later, John G. Althouse Middle School and Richview Collegiate Institute, both in Etobicoke, Toronto.
 He graduated from high school in 1978, and was a member of Richview Collegiate's team on Reach for the Top, a televised academic quiz show for high school students.
-Harper studied at the University of Toronto's Trinity College before moving to Alberta.
+Harper first enrolled at the Trinity College of the University of Toronto.
 In an attempt to establish independence from his parents, Harper dropped out of the University of Toronto and then moved to Edmonton, Alberta, where he found work in the mail room at Imperial Oil.
 Later, he advanced to work on the company's computer systems.
 He took up post-secondary studies again at the University of Calgary, where he completed a bachelor's degree in economics in 1985.
 He later returned there to earn a master's degree in economics, completed in 1991.
 Throughout his career, Harper has kept strong links to the University of Calgary.
 Trained as an economist, Harper was the first prime minister with an economics degree since Pierre Trudeau and the first prime minister without a law degree since Joe Clark.